jmtilli/micronovaxrd/README.txt

 Only measurements exported from PANalytical's software are supported.
 In order to import other file formats, you need to edit PANImport.java, which requires Java programming skills.
-Specifically, the file format is the .x00 file format.
+Specifically, the file formats supported are the .x00 file format and the XRDML file format.
 PANalytical's software may support other file formats as well, but this software doesn't.

 The wavelength of the measurement must be entered manually on the layer editor tab.
 The default wavelength is 1.54 nm (Cu K-alpha line).
 Scattering factors